ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 [//]: # (Results: Present one example of your function(s).
 Then, calculate benchmarks with the same image at different size.
 Recalculate the benchmarks for 8-bit, 16-bit, and float32 images.
 Display them as diagram.
 Don't forget to describe them in your text, add a legend.)

 Now that we have explained our implmentation, we will compare the results obtained for each of our process using the implementation of ImageJ and our implementation in Javascript.
 The same image will be used for every operations and the input image will always be a binary image and we will use a 3x3 cross kernel, the one used by ImageJ.

+Our benchmarks for the imageJ process were done using a custom plugin created by ourselves.
+The benchmark of our implementation are done using also a custom script.
+The function *Performance.now()*(or *startBenchmark()* for the ImageJ plugin) will give us a time of executions in ms (and ImageJ in ns).
+Both of our script do a preheating phase, running over 100 images in order to initialise the classes.
+We were not able to calculate the memory usage using firefox methods, so we won't be able to talk about it.

 ### Erode and Dilate